vyskoczilova/kybernaut-ic-dic/README.md

 **Note:** `vendor` folder is tracked because off PHP 7.1 compatibility which is unoficially still working on ibericode/vat package, but the minimum requirement was bumped in December 2020.
 Plan to bump accordingly soon.

 ## Unreleased changes

+* Fix: prefix toggle CSS class.
+* Fix: call old function in SK dic validation.
-* Improve: remove duplicate class on IČ DPH
+* Improve: remove duplicate class on IČ DPH.
-* Fix: prefix toggle CSS class
-* Fix: validate ARES only in when CZ selected (when country is re-selected again)
+* Improve: validate ARES only in when CZ selected (when country is re-selected again).
-* Load toggle CSS only when used
+* Load toggle CSS only when used.

 ## Filters